iks-gmbh-tools/SysNat/README.md

-# SysNatTesting
+# SysNat

-SysNatTesting (or in short: SysNat or SNT) stands for a BDD testing tool to perform system tests in natural language.
+SysNat (or SysNatTesting or in short SNT) is a tool to test software systems in natural language.
+It is designed to support ATDD, BDD and DDD.

 * * *

 Its main features are

 - It let you formulate instructions in natural language that operates your application under test and asserts the corresponding expectations.
+- It let you write natural language scripts designed for reuse in multiple test cases and for low level system descriptions
+- It comes with full Selenium support for testing web applications
 - It creates a test report with a test result overview as well as detailed information about any instruction, expectations and results - all presented in natural language.

 With these main features, SysNatTesting is perfectly suitable to support cross functional teams and collaboration between domain experts and developers.
 Applying SysNat leads towards a Domain Specific Language (DSL) in natural language.